 Dr. Bernd Fischer Retires

-After 37 years and 3 months in the German Foreign Service, Consul General Dr. Bernd Fischer officially retired on June 30.
-In a small ceremony at the Consulate, that included colleagues and Mrs. Fischer, Deputy Consul General Stefan Biedermann presented Dr. Fischer with his last official document – a Certificate of Retirement.
-In the document signed by German President Joachim Gauck and Foreign Minister Frank-Walter Steinmeier, he was acknowledged and thanked for his long years of service.
+Following a dedicated tenure of 37 years and 3 months with the German Foreign Service, Consul General Dr. Bernd Fischer stepped into retirement on June 30.
+A modest ceremony at the Consulate, graced by colleagues and Mrs. Fischer, saw Deputy Consul General Stefan Biedermann bestow upon Dr. Fischer his final official paper – a Retirement Certificate.
+This document, carrying the signatures of German President Joachim Gauck and Foreign Minister Frank-Walter Steinmeier, expressed recognition and gratitude for his lengthy and faithful service.

 (Photos copyright Consulate General Los Angeles)